 How We Work

-DesertScape Design specializes in contemporary landscape design and turf removal, as well as landscape renovation.
+DesertScape Design specializes in premium contemporary landscape design and custom landscape renovation.

 The Estimate.
-We will provide you with an estimate and work within your budget.
+We will provide you with an estimate.
 The estimate will include: the design and landscape drawing of your property.
-The estimate will also include any of the elements that you request to be included in the design, such as; turf removal, plant material based variety of plant and size of container, DG (decomposed granite), gravel, river rock, boulders, irrigation, artificial turf, landscape lighting, stepping stones and labor.
+The estimate will also include any of the elements that you request to be included in the design, such as; turf removal, plant material based variety of plant and size of container, DG (decomposed granite), gravel, river rock, boulders, irrigation, artificial turf, landscape lighting, stepping stones, and labor.

 Installation.
 As soon as your application has been approved by your HOA (if you live in one) or after you approve the design, your job will be scheduled for installation.
 Installation usually takes one week.
 We work with several different installers depending on your requirements.
 We generally do no do installations during the hottest months of the summer: June 15th - September 15th.